matrixneo99/docs/v2/web.md

 AWTRIX has its own appstore.
 Here all tested apps are provided and can be downloaded or updated.
 After a download you find this app in MyApps.

+**crypto**
+Shows prices for any cryptocurrency.
+Set your desired Coin and your currency

+**facebook**
+Shows your Facebooksite likes count. www.facebook.com

+**gas**
+Zeigt dir die Spritpreise in deiner Naehe an.(Tankerkoenig API) www.tankerkoenig.de

+**instagram**
+Shows your Instagram follower count www.instagram.com

+**matomo**
+Shows you the visitors of the transferred Matomo instance who were online during the given time period. matomo.org

+**moon**
+Get Today's Moon Phase with current viewing information

+**news**
+This app provides live top and breaking headlines for your country.
+Powered by NewsAPI.org
+newsapi.org

+**octoprint**
+Shows the percentage of progress and remaining time of OctoPrint printing. octoprint.org

+**overwatch**
+Shows your current Skillranking playoverwatch.com

+**pinterest**
+Shows your pinterest follower count. www.pinterest.com

+**pm**
+Shows the atmospheric particulate matter (PM).

+**speedtest**
+Messures the time between the Frames

+**twitch**
+Shows your Twitch subscriber count or your live viewers while youre streaming www.twitch.tv

+**twitter**
+Shows your Twitter Follower count. twitter.com

+**weather**
+Shows the current temperature of your location. www.apixu.com

+**youtube**
+Shows your Youtube subscriber count. www.youtube.com